 Let us consider for a moment what willful ignorance is not.
-Willful ignorance is not about simple ignorance (a lack of knowledge).
-Since no one knows everything, there is no escaping ignorance.
+Willful ignorance is not about simple ignorance — a lack of knowledge.
+Since no one can know everything, there is no escaping ignorance.
 It is why we learn.
 Or why we should learn.
 And why I try to learn.

-Willful ignorance is not about stupidity (a lapse in judgment in applying knowledge).
+Willful ignorance is not about stupidity — a lapse in judgment in applying knowledge.
+None of us are all wise.
 And since there have been times when I could honestly claim Stupidity as my middle name, I make no claims of superiority on this one either.

 So, what is willful ignorance?
 What is it about?